drachs/UserFrosting/README.md

 10. Admin-side user account creation should bypass activation process.
 11. Continue improving error-handling and rendering system.
 12. Finish documenting all functions and pages.
+13. Finish migrating all DB calls to PDO.

 Possible additional features as suggested on UserCake forums: